Notice of Pre-AIA or AIA Status

 Applicant's arguments in light of the amendments filed 02/17/2026 have been fully considered but they are not fully persuasive.

-With respect to claims 12 and 17, the applicant attempted to correct the issue to claim 17 by the amendment to claim 12.
-However, even though the mask is direct to a laser spectroscopy assembly, only the mask itself is claimed as the invention.
-The components of the laser spectroscopy assembly, in this case the laser and the input optic, are not structurally included in the claimed optical mask.
+With respect to claims 12 and 17, the limitations directed toward a relationship of components relies upon the laser spectroscopy assembly, in this case the laser and the input optic, are not structurally included in the claimed system.
 For example, a printer is located at a height to convenient for a user, is limited to a printer that is used by a user, however, there may be one or more user heights since no specific user is part of the claimed structure creating a plurality of different interpretations, the existence of which causes the claim to be indefinite.
-See Ex parte Miyazaki, Appeal 2007-3300 (November 19, 2008) This rejection remains and now includes claims 12 with respect to the new claim amendments.
+See Ex parte Miyazaki, Appeal 2007-3300 (November 19, 2008) This rejection remains.

 The rejection stands in response to the claim amendments.